Albany sheriff: Cuomo could face misdemeanor in groping case

 “I have to tell you, it was — at the moment, I was in such shock that I could just tell you that I just remember looking down seeing his hand, seeing the top of my bra,” she told investigators.

+Rita Glavin, Cuomo’s lawyer, said on CNN Saturday evening that she would like to see the criminal complaint and said of the sheriff: “He hasn’t done any investigation and he’s drawn a conclusion.”

-It was not clear Saturday why the county sheriff’s office was leading the investigation and not City of Albany police.
-But Apple said the complaint occurred in the city of Albany, and that the city and state capitol buildings are both located in Albany County.
+It was not clear Saturday why the county sheriff’s office was leading the investigation and not Albany city police.
+But Apple said the complaint occurred in the city of Albany, and that the city and state Capitol buildings are both in Albany County.

 “I’m the sheriff of this county and I have jurisdiction,” he said.

-The sheriff said his office would decide whether to file criminal charges against Cuomo, but said he hopes to reach agreement on that decision with the district attorney first.
+The sheriff said his office will decide whether to file criminal charges against Cuomo but said he hopes to reach agreement on that decision with the district attorney first.

 The state Assembly’s judiciary committee plans to meet Monday to discuss the possibility of impeachment proceedings against Cuomo.
-Nearly two-thirds of the legislative body have already said they favor an impeachment trial if he won’t resign.
+Nearly two-thirds of the legislative body’s members have already said they favor an impeachment trial if he won’t resign.

+District attorneys in Oswego, Manhattan, suburban Westchester and Nassau counties, and the state capital of Albany have said they asked for investigative materials from the attorney general’s inquiry to see if any of the allegations could result in criminal charges.

+Oswego County DA Gregory Oakes said he spoke Friday with a lawyer for Virginia Limmiatis, a woman who told the attorney general’s investigators that Cuomo touched her inappropriately during an event in the county in 2017.